Give us a lift

 Repeat step 2 & 4 with your second glider.

 Complete the lab write-up.
-Turn it in or e-mail it to you instructor.
+Turn it in or e-mail it to your instructor.

-Research the quetion "Why can't we fly a plane in space"
+Research the question, "Why can't we fly a plane in space?"